 - 1 teaspoon minced garlic

 - 1/4 cup milk

-- Cook the pasta according to package directions.
-Drain the pasta then run cold water over it to cool it down.
+- Cook the pasta according to package directions in salted water.
+Drain the pasta then run cold water over it to stop the cooking process.

 - In a large measuring cup, whisk together the mayo, sour cream, jalapeno, lime juice, cilantro, chives, and garlic.
 Splash milk into the mixture until it is pourable.
 Taste and season with salt and pepper.